thembamasina/StartupProjects/README.md

 - Add project to startup projects from Solution Explorer

 ### Add to startup projects
-- Select a project and right click and select 'Add As StartUp project...'
+- Select a project and right click and select 'Add To StartUp project...'

 ![Context Menu](art/context-menu.bmp)